-While shopping for an RV vacuum is a lot like shopping for a regular vacuum, there are a few key differences that are worth noting.
+While shopping for an RV vacuum cleaner is a lot like shopping for a regular vacuum, there are a few key differences that are worth noting.
 There are some features that are more important, some that are less important, and some that don’t matter at all.

 That’s why, during our examination of the various RV vacuums currently on the market, we focused on the following criteria:

 Of course, having the smallest vacuum in the world won’t do you much good if it can’t pick anything up.
-While it’s unlikely that RV vacuums can match the power of your typical upright, we still wanted models that were able to clean up the kinds of messes that RVers are likely to encounter.
+While it’s unlikely that RV vacuums can match the suction power of your typical upright, we still wanted models that we’re able to clean up the kinds of messes that RVers are likely to encounter.

 RVs generally don’t have the same large stretches of flat surface that homes do.
 Instead, they have a variety of nooks and crannies that are difficult to get into, so your vacuum needs to have the ability to get into all those tight spaces with ease.

 This one goes without saying.
-You want the most bang for your buck, and while we didn’t elevate bad vacuums simply on account of being cheap, price was definitely an important factor in our rankings.
+You want the most bang for your buck, and while we didn’t elevate bad vacuums simply on account of being cheap, the price was definitely an important factor in our rankings.

-There are a few things that go into determining a vacuum’s convenience.
+There are a few things that go into determining an RV vacuum’s convenience.
 It can include everything from cord length to the weight of the machine.
 Basically, while we can’t say that any of the models on this list made vacuuming fun, we prized any vacuums that made cleaning up less of a chore.

 The following questions are just a few of the things you should consider before making a purchase; we can’t highlight every single variable you might encounter, but these should cover most of your bases.

-There are several different types of vacuum that could be suitable for use in an RV.
+There are several different types of vacuum cleaners that could be suitable for use in an RV.
 While it’s unlikely you’ll want to deal with the hassle of lugging a bulky upright around, there are other options to consider.